mattearly/dmpower/README.md

 ### 4. Additional Notes

+- This interactive toolkit uses some coloring of text that will probably look best in a terminal with a dark background.
 - This D&D Toolkit uses Wizards of the Coast (WotC) rules and is free and open source.
 - This tool is best suited for Dungeon Masters, however the character creator flow has been proving irreplacable for some of players in my circle.
 - No known crash cases.
 All crash case reports are taken as highly critical and will be fixed asap.